 Q: Is it possible to use AEPS-3 to assess only one developmental domain with fidelity?
 For example, can we use the Social-Communication area only if speech is the only suspected area of disability?

 Yes, you can assess one developmental area and look at results only in that area.
 However, it is recommended that a full initial assessment is administered to identify any potential delays and to get a complete picture of the child’s functional skills and developmental repertoire.
 You can reduce administration time by first assessing all goals, then assessing only the objectives associated with goals scored as 0 or 1.
 Another way to streamline test administration is to identify goals that are clearly below and above a child’s development level, thus eliminating the need to assess them.

 If you’re using AEPS-3 cutoff scores to determine eligibility, it is strongly recommended that you administer the full AEPS-3 Test, which entails scoring all goals in each developmental area.
 Again, goals that are clearly above or below a child’s current ability can be scored with the R note.

 Q: My program uses AEPSi.
 When can we start using AEPS-3 in the online system?

-There will soon be a new and improved version of AEPSi that includes the AEPS-3 Test.
+A new and improved version of AEPSi that includes the AEPS-3 Test is in development.
 In addition to a completely modern interface, the new system will include parent access to online forms and the ability to use AEPS-3 on a phone and tablet.
-The new system will be available for use starting in Fall 2022.
-In the meantime, we encourage AEPSi users to purchase their AEPS-3 Complete Kit so they can begin familiarizing staff with the new test and curriculum.
+While the new AEPSi system is in development, we encourage AEPSi users to purchase their AEPS-3 Complete Kit so they can begin familiarizing staff with the new test and curriculum.